-Announced by ICL in March 1980 as an intended replacement for the 2903, 2904, and 2905 systems, the ME29 is upward-compatible with the 290X models and is competitive with the IBM System 38 and IBM 4300 Series.
+Announced by ICL on March 20, 1980, as an intended replacement for the 2903, 2904, and 2905 systems, the ME29 is upward-compatible with the 290X models and is competitive with the IBM System 38 and IBM 4300 Series.

-ME29 memory capacity ranges from 512 kilobytes to 4 megabytes, while the disk storage capacity spans from 70 to 16,000 megabytes.
+ME29 memory capacity ranges from 384 kilobytes to 2 megabytes, while the disk storage capacity spans from 70 to 16,000 megabytes.
 Users needing even more capacity can install multiple ME29 systems.

-Since the announcement of the ME29 Series, ICL has repackaged and expanded the product family, which now consists of four models: Model 33, Model 37, Model 45, and Model 54.
+Since the announcement of the ME29 Series, ICL has repackaged and expanded the product family, which now consists of four models: Model 29, Model 37, Model 45 and Model 54.

 Compatible with ICL's 290X Series, the ME29 family supports batch processing, remote job entry, time-sharing, and transaction processing.
 In addition, the ME29 provides extensive communications network facilities.
-Distributed processing capabilities include remote job entry, remote session access (permitting the operator of any interactive terminal connected to one mainframe to access, on a per-session basis, a service provided to another remote host), message distribution, application distribution, and file transfers.
+Distributed processing capabilities include remote job entry, remote session access (permitting the operator of any interactive terminal connected to one mainframe to access, on a persession basis, a service provided to another remote host), message distribution, application distribution, and file transfers.
 Any ME29 can be accessed from any local terminal, provided the users have proper authorization.
-Languages available include RPG 2, Cobol, Algol, Basic, and Fortran, and the available system software includes full versions and subsets of ICL's data base management system and data dictionary system.
-An optional Personal Data System allows nontechnical personnel to define, load, and
+Languages available include RPG 2.
+Cobol, Algol, Basic,